 Nicky Leap is an Adjunct Professor of Midwifery at the University of Technology Sydney, and at the Molly Wardaguga Research Centre, Charles Darwin University, Alice Springs.
 Nicky divides her time between living in Bristol (UK) and the Blue Mountains (Australia).

-Billie Hunter is an Adjunct Professor of Midwifery at the University of Technology Sydney, Australia.
+Billie Hunter is Professor of Midwifery at Cardiff University, UK and is an Adjunct Professor of Midwifery at the University of Technology Sydney, Australia.
 Billie is also the Director of a World Health Organization Collaborating Centre for Midwifery Development at Cardiff University, which contributes to global efforts to strengthen midwifery and midwifery education.